klittle314/IHI_Covid_Public/README.md

 ![Wisconsin limit anomaly](https://github.com/klittle314/IHI_Covid_display_Nov2020/blob/main/images/Wisconsin%20limit%20anomaly%202020-11-08_15-56-51.jpg)

 **Modification of 'Shewhart criterion 1':  points beyond the control limits and overdispersion**  We modified the Shewhart criterion.
-Except for the initial phase of Epoch 1 or Epoch 4, we require two points above the control limits in Epochs 2 and 3 to signal the start of a new phase.
+Except for the initial phase of Epoch 1 or Epoch 4, we require two consecutive points beyond the control limits in Epochs 2 and 3 to signal the start of a new phase.
 We expect to see more than 'usual' variation in the death series.
 We dampen the trigger of a new phase by requiring a stronger signal.
 For example, a single large value sometimes reflects a 'data dump' by the reporting entity that is not screened by our ghosting function.

-Similarly, we require two points below the lower limit in Epochs 2 and 3.
-We turn this rule 'off' in Epochs 1 and 4 as we found the combination of within week seasonality (pattern of two days low each week) and presence of zero values tended to generate numerous phase changes that did not appear to reflect the system performance.
+We turn this rule 'off' in Epochs 1 and 4 as we want to flag increases that may be potentially exponential, transition to Epoch 2.

 In locations with small counts, the variation sometimes appears more than expected in the Poisson model underlying the c-chart.
 More complicated charts based on a distribution like the negative binomial can handle extra dispersion but we elected to stay with c-charts and modify the signal rule.
 Idaho in phase 4 illustrates the over-disperson and the consequence of requiring two points above the control limits to indicate a start of a new phase.